gflohr/qgoda-site/en/docs/excluding-files.md

 <!--/QGODA-NO-XGETTEXT-->

 This will also exclude the top-level directory `node_modules`, and the top-level files `package.json` and `webpack.config.js`.
 Likewise, all XCF files (the image format of [The Gimp](http://www.gimp.org/) in the directory `assets/images` and all of its descendant directories are excluded.

+Please see [% q.lanchor(name = 'pattern-lists') %] for the gory details of search patterns and lists of search patterns in Qgoda.

 ## Automatically Excluded Files